oncomouse/deoplete-biblatex/README.md

 # deoplete-biblatex

 This is a port of [lionawurscht/deoplete-biblatex](https://github.com/lionawurscht/deoplete-biblatex) that uses [msprev/fzf-bibtex](https://github.com/msprev/fzf-bibtex) instead of [sciunto-org/python-bibtexparser](https://github.com/sciunto-org/python-bibtexparser).
-The Python bibtexparser library was throwing an error and I couldn't figure out how to fix it.
-I'm already using FZF-BibTeX, so I figured why not reuse that project.
+The Python bibtexparser library was throwing an error I couldn't figure out and is marked as no longer maintained.
+I'm already using `FZF-BibTeX`, so I figured why not reuse that project.

 There are probably limitations to this implementation; I would strongly encourage you to use the original instead.

+*Below is a modified version of the original README*

 ---